FrAle01/My-Akiba/README.md

 # My Akiba 📚✨🎥

-Welcome to **My Akiba**, a Large Scale and Multi-Structured Databases project.
+Welcome to **My Akiba**, a Large Scale and Multi-Structured Database project.
 My Akiba represents your go-to platform for tracking and discovering anime and manga!
 This application connects fans with shared tastes, providing recommendations, analytics, and social features in a sleek, user-friendly environment.

 ## 🚀 Features